dmrokan/gsl4godot_gsl/doc/movstat.rst

 GSL offers an interface for users to define their own moving window statistics functions, without needing to implement the edge-handling and accumulator machinery.
-To do this, users must define a variable of type :type:`gsl_movstat_function` to pass into the GSL function :func:`gsl_movstat_apply`.
+This can be done by explicitly constructing the windows :math:`W_i^{H,J}` for a given input signal (:func:`gsl_movstat_fill`), or by calculating a user-defined function for each window automatically.
+In order to apply a user-defined function to each window, users must define a variable of type :type:`gsl_movstat_function` to pass into :func:`gsl_movstat_apply`.
 This structure is defined as follows.

 .. type:: gsl_movstat_function